samuelsenior/ML_Intro/README.md

 # ML_Intro
-The repository for handling the Machine Learning Tools Presentation.
+An introduction to Machine Learning using Python.
 Part of FEEG6003 Advanced Computational Methods 2 at the University of Southampton.

+# Requirements
+* Anaconda (available from here: https://www.continuum.io/downloads )
+* Graphvis (available from here: http://www.graphviz.org )